kinichat/kini/PROTOCOL.md

 ## 3. Sending & Receiving Messages

+### On connection

+1. The new client sends a message containing it's username and password(32-bit unsigned integer) with an empty string as a channel to the server(the contents don't matter).
+2. The server sends a message with any username and password hash, but containing a newline-separated list of channels as the content and sent through that same channel, but only to the client that sent the message, not broadcasted.

+### After connection

 1. The sender sends the message containing it's password(32-bit unsigned integer) to the server.
 2. The server broadcasts the message but replacing the password with a hash of it taken with the function above.
-3. The clients receive the message!
+3. The clients receive the message.
-4. Everyone's happy
+4. Everyone's happy!